xnau/pardibee/readme.txt

 == Upgrade Notice ==

-2.5.8 is a bugfix and feature update
+2.5.8.1 is a minor bugfix release

 == Plugin Support ==